Are Social Security Disability Benefits Taxable?

-The rules are the same as for federal taxes in some of these states, but others have their own formulas and rules, particularly for disability benefits.
+The rules are the same as for federal taxes in some of these states, but others have their own formulas and rules for disability benefits.
 You might want to check with a tax professional if you live in any of these areas so you know you’re getting your calculations right.

-Note: Tax laws change periodically and you should always consult with a tax professional for the most up-to-date advice.
+Note: Tax laws change periodically so you should always consult with a tax professional for the most up-to-date advice.
 The information contained in this article is not intended as tax advice and it is not a substitute for tax advice.

 Social Security Administration.
 "Fact Sheet Social Security and Supplemental Security Income (SSI): What’s the difference?"
 Accessed May 19, 2020.

 Social Security Administration.
 "Benefits Planner: Disability / How You Qualify."
 Accessed May 19, 2020.

 IRS.
 "Frequently Asked Questions: Regular and Disability Benefits."
 Accessed May 19, 2020.